prototypefund/reproducible-website/_events/paris2018/report.md

 random bit-flips, but are protected through SECDED (Single Bit Error Correction Double Bit Error Detection).
-In addition the majority of external memories has a chip-kill feature, i.e. the ECC bits are laid out in way accross the multiple memory chips that an entire chip can fail.
+In addition the majority of external memories has a chip-kill feature, i.e. the ECC bits are laid out in way across the multiple memory chips that an entire chip can fail.

 RAS (Reliability Availability and Serviceability) have become common in